 Take dinner on the terrace by the pool, to the sound of the cicadas and expect to be teased by an exquisite, seasonally inspired menu and seduced by its local wines.
 Pan fried cherries in a raspberry vinegar, roasted coal fish with rosemary garlic and “grenaille” potatoes, followed by baked peaches with a floatingly light pastry and a candyfloss sorbet, will ease you into a deliciously indulgent sense of wellbeing.

 The Gard is a place which sways with a slow and gentle rhythm of its own.
-It’s a place where exploring the history and the landscape will take your imagination through the centuries and back and where places like La Bégude will soothe and restore you.
+It’s a place where exploring the history and the landscape will take your imagination back through the centuries.
 It’s rugged yet soft, hot yet calming, barren yet lush.
 It’s a beautiful contradiction and a region not to be rushed.

 Lucy Pitts is a reporter for The Good Life France and freelance copywriter who divides her time between the UK and the Vendée, France